-Impact 3A.11-5 in the FPASP EIR/EIS discussed the potential impacts of long-term exposure of sensitive receptors, both existing and future, to increased stationary-source noise levels from project operation.
-The FPASP EIR/EIS required implementation of Mitigation Measure 3A.11-5 to reduce noise from project-generated stationary sources to less-than-significant levels.
-The project would not result in a substantial change in land uses or development densities in the FPASP and no new significant impacts or substantially more severe impacts would occur.
-Therefore, the findings of the certified EIR/EIS remain valid and no further analysis is required.
+Impact 3A.11-5 in the FPASP EIR/EIS discussed the potential impacts of long-term exposure of sensitive receptors, both existing and future, to increased stationary-source noise levels from project operation, including noise associated with mechanical HVAC equipment, emergency electrical generators, parking lots, loading docks, emergency facilities (e.g., hospitals and ambulance use), and outdoor recreational and educational activities.
+The FPASP EIR/EIS required implementation of Mitigation Measure 3A.11-5 to reduce noise from project-generated stationary sources to a less-than-significant level.